martinsgmx/minimal-mistakes/_posts/2017-12-22-flashing-opentx-to-flysky-th9x-with-avrdude.md

 Z:\th9x-opentx>avrdude.exe -c usbasp -P USB -p m64 -b 19200 -U flash:w:opentx-9x-templates-audio-gvars-battgraph-pgbar-en.hex:i
 ```

+> CAUTION!
+After avrdude command, you need type ':i' DON'T forget that!

-If you're using AVRisp, you need changed ...-c usbasp... by ...-c avrisp... and the port is using arduino, in this example use the COM4 port (in linux is ttyACM0 or any other):
+If you're using AVRisp, you need changed '-c usbasp' by '-c avrisp' and the port now in used by arduino is the same detected your system (the same on Arduino IDE).
+In this example is COM4 port (in linux is ttyACM0 or any other):

 ```bash
 Z:\th9x-opentx>avrdude.exe -c avrisp -P COM4 -p m64 -b 19200 -U flash:w:opentx-9x-templates-audio-gvars-battgraph-pgbar-en.hex:i
 ```

-If you're using Linux, the command is the same, only need type avrdude, deleting dot exe (avrdude <<.exe>>)
+On linux it's the same way...

 ```bash
 $: avrdude -c usbasp -P USB -p m64 -b 19200 -U flash:w:opentx-9x-templates-audio-gvars-battgraph-pgbar-en.hex:i
 ```

-After flash, the console show:
+After flash is complete, the console show:

 ```bash
 ...